 This suggests weak policy and law enforcement by the State, an aspect that has surprisingly remained unexamined.
 The emphasis is on cultural beliefs and gender norms that sustain the practice of child marriage, and limit the scope for policy intervention.
 By examining the role of the State, our research shifts the focus towards the State’s ability to implementing its policy throughout its territory.
 We argue that women who live in regions with stronger State capacity have lesser chances of being married as child brides (Goyal and van Noort 2017).

 We focus on the Indian context, a country with the highest absolute number of child brides in the world.
-Despite, India's long-standing, vocal commitment to end child marriage, as well as legal amendments that have raised the marriage age for women over three times in a century, one in three global child
+Despite, India's long-standing, vocal commitment to end child marriage, as well as legal amendments that have raised the marriage age for women over three times in a century, one in three global child brides are in India.
+Towards this end, we examine the relationship between State capacity and woman's propensity to marry before the nationally-set legal age of 18 years, across Indian states (Goyal and van Noort 2017).

 Using micro-level survey data from the India Human Development Survey (IHDS) for the year 2012, we find that a woman living in a region with greater State capacity has a significantly lower probability of becoming a child bride (Desai and Vanneman 2016).
 We measure State capacity along two dimensions: coercion, and care.
-We find that the relationship between coercive State capacity and child marriage is substantive, and alone explains 53% of
+We find that the relationship between coercive State capacity and child marriage is substantive, and alone explains 53% of subnational variation, while, caring State capacity has no effect.

 India’s millennial child brides